Emperor Gaozong of Song — Hard Decision Between Pursuing Peace and Dignity

 He organized Song’s resources and enthroned in another city.

-Then, chased by Jin’s army, Zhao Gou led Song’s army kept escaping southward.
+Then, chased by Jin’s army, Zhao Gou led Song’s army and kept escaping southward.

 During that period, some other royal members organized armies and fought bravely against Jin, but Zhao Gou didn’t try and assist them.